Vodafone sees Verizon deal finalized around early March

+* Haverty Furniture Companies Inc - on a comparable store basis, sales for quarter rose 1.6%

-NEW YORK Vodafone Group Plc (VOD.L) expects to close the $130 billion sale of its 45 percent stake in Verizon Wireless to Verizon Communications (VZ.N) and that shareholders will have received the proceeds of the deal by early March in line with the companies' target for a first quarter close.
+NEW YORK Dec 10 Vodafone Group Plc expects to close the $130 billion sale of its 45 percent stake in Verizon Wireless to Verizon Communications and that shareholders will have received the proceeds of the deal by early March in line with the companies' target for a first quarter close.

 While Vodafone noted that some dates could be subject to change, it said in a timetable posted online on Tuesday that the transaction is expected to be completed in late February after which it aims for cash payments to be made to its shareholders for the deal on March 4.